ansys/grantami-jobqueue/doc/source/getting_started/index.rst

     <JobQueueApiClient url: http://my.server.name/mi_servicelayer>

+This example uses Windows-based autologon authentication.
+For all supported authentication schemes, see the :OpenAPI-Common:`OpenAPI-Common documentation <index.html#authentication-schemes>`.

 If you see a response from the server, you have successfully installed PyGranta JobQueue and can start using the JobQueue client.
 For more examples, see :ref:`ref_grantami_jobqueue_examples`.
 For comprehensive information on the API, see :ref:`ref_grantami_jobqueue_api_reference`.